hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 It's a common practice to separate fragments by application module and/or by the UI.
 Queries that are expected to suffer constant changes or improvements should be separated from more stable ones, or from the main configuration.

-A fragment configuration file takes the form:
+A fragment configuration file takes the general form:

     <?xml version="1.0"?>
     <!DOCTYPE hotrod-fragment>